russelsantos19/100-days-of-code/r1-log.md

 ### R1D16
 I accomplished a little today.
 I just study on vuex and on how can I link two different vue.js components in my project.
 I learn something and code little.
 I wish I could be faster these following days.

+### R1D17
+Today I learn a lot on how to pass data between components and that is through props and emitting custom events.
+I finally solve the problem in my code and this is really one of the happiest things in programming.